Skip to content

 Bitcoin (BTC) currently remains one of the most traded cryptocurrency – retaining its reputation as the hallmark digital currency for investors and hodlers alike.

-It also remains the largest cryptocurrency with the highest market capitalization, with a value hovering around $738 Billion USD – placing it within the top 15 most valuable traded assets in the world as of this writing.
+It also remains the largest cryptocurrency with the highest market capitalisation, placing it among the top 10 most valuable traded assets in the world as of this writing.

 Fun fact: One iconic real-world transaction involving Bitcoin was for two pizzas from Papa John’s.
 The two bitcoin pizzas were traded for 10,000 bitcoins (BTC) – valued today at over $300 million USD – making it the most expensive pizza transaction in history (adjusted for inflation, of course).